Search

 And there are foreign purchases.
 It’s pretty clear that Britain’s arms merchants did a great deal to fan periodic outbreaks of hysteria over the “dreadnought gap” – for example, Vickers leaking the absurdly false claim that the Krupp Works had over 100 heavy guns and the turrets for them ready to emplace on new German dreadnoughts.
 When politicians or journalists suggested that the Royal Navy buy into service the dreadnoughts under construction in British yards for foreign navies, suddenly either the ships became unsuitable for British use, or the urgency became less, or both.
 The arms makers wanted it both ways – to take in foreign purchase orders, with their padded budgets and inflated profits, yet still receive the massive flow of government orders with their guaranteed financing.
 And pretty much, they got their way.

 Had the mob gotten their way, the ships available would have been a mixed bag.
 At the top end was the very fine Kongo built by Vickers for Japan, a near-sister of the battle cruiser Tiger.
-She appears in High Seas Fleet under the name Araxes, and would have made a very welcome addition to the Battle Cruiser Fleet – indeed, the Admiralty tried hard to purchase her from the Japanese once the war broke out along with her three Japanese-built sister ships.
+She appears in Risk Fleet under the name Araxes, and would have made a very welcome addition to the Battle Cruiser Fleet – indeed, the Admiralty tried hard to purchase her from the Japanese once the war broke out, along with her three Japanese-built sister ships.

-Finally there are the armored cruisers, starting with three armored cruiser versions of the battle cruiser Invincible.
+Finally there are the armored cruisers, starting with three fast armored cruisers.
 The Royal Navy never designed a ship like this (though Admiral Sir John Jellicoe proposed reverting to the 9.2-inch gun later), but this is the ship the Germans expected the British to build instead of the radically new battle cruisers.
 She’s an enlarged and improved Minotaur, with turbine propulsion and an armament of sixteen 9.2-inch guns in eight double turrets.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.